tugraz-isds/achart-creator/README.md

      --aria-datagroup DIMENSION             Specifies if the data should be grouped by DIMENSION.
 DINMENSION can be either
                                             rows or columns.
 It defaults to rows.
+                                            If scatter or parallel coordinates
-                                            If scatter plot is used this command can be used to specifie by which column the data should be grouped.
+                                            plot is used this command
+                                            can be used to specifie by which column the data should be grouped.
 Here
                                             DIMENSION can be either the index of